cs212/lectures/Getting Started/Folder Setup.md

 :warning: Only the instructor and TA can `git push` to the above repositories.
 If you make any changes to the code in these repositories, you will run into issues keeping them up-to-date with the `git pull` command.

 I also suggest you keep your private submission repositories in this folder.
+They will be as follows (replace `username` with your myUSF username):

+- `cs212-username-homework`: This repository will contain your homework submissions.
+- `cs212-username-projects`: This repository will contain your project submissions.

+You, the TA, and the instructor will have the ability to update the code in those repositories.
+Before you start working, make sure you perform a `git pull` so that you have the latest version of the code.
+And, when you are done working, make sure you perform a `git push` so that everyone can see your latest changes.

+:warning: If you get out-of-sync with the remote repository, you will cause a conflict.
+These require manual intervention to resolve, and can cause a huge headache if you are not careful!